Want to Start Selling Online to Europe? Here’s How to Do EU E-Commerce Right

 Some third party logistics (3PL) companies also provide this type of support, but it’s not their bread-and-butter.
 3PLs own and operate all the things needed to deliver your products.
 They’re the “doers,” and 4PLs are the “coordinators.”

 Another key difference is scope: many 3PLs operate in specific regions, such as Europe.
 That’s ok if you’re only selling in one or two markets.
 But if you’re expanding globally, 4PLs make more sense, as they usually offer a worldwide network.
+Confused?
+Read our blog detailing the difference between a 3PL and a 4PL.

 What Are Common Mistakes When Selling in the EU?